it21159480/Final_Year_Research_Project-1/README.md

 ### Acknowledgments
 Thanks to our academic advisors and industry partners who provided insight and expertise that greatly assisted the project.

----

-This README template outlines the project's scope, individual components, system architecture, and the technologies used, along with a guide for installation and acknowledgments.
-Modify the repository links and any specific instructions based on your actual project setup.